 Flail Chest Diagnosis

 The most common way of diagnosing flail chest in a patient who’s suffered from trauma is a visual examination of the chest and a close evaluation of the patient’s breathing patterns.
-If the doctor suspects flail chest, he or she will order X-Rays to confirm the diagnosis.
+If the doctor suspects flail chest, they will order X-rays to confirm the diagnosis.

-Treatment includes oxygen via mask or a ventilator to ensure adequate breathing.
+Treatment for flail chest includes oxygen via mask or a ventilator to ensure adequate breathing.
 The medical provider will usually prescribe pain medications and in severe cases, may recommend surgery.

 Recovery depends on the patient’s age, the extent of the injuries, and overall health.
 Older patients are more likely to suffer from complications, such as pneumonia, deformity, chronic chest pain, or respiratory failure.

 Flail Chest Prevention

 Flail chest cannot be prevented since accidents are typically unavoidable.
-Even wearing a seat belt, you could suffer from flail chest after a crash if the impact was great enough.
+Even wearing a seat belt, you could suffer from flail chest after a crash if the impact was significant enough.

 Request an Appointment at The Orthopedic Clinic Today